wanted2/caineng.in/www/_posts/2021-05-22-on-limitation-mediapipe.md

 With low budgets, we cannot expect too much.

-One bright side of MediaPipe from this result is that __because small faces are often missed, then false-positives (hijackers) is not a serious problem__.
+One bright side of MediaPipe from this result is that __because small faces are often missed, then false positives (hijackers) is not a serious problem__.
-For critial applications such as face authentication, making wrong decisions (false-posistives) can lead to hijackers/spoofers getting in the system, but if MediaPipe misses too many small faces, our hijackers will be omitted __hopefully__ in return.
+For critical applications such as face authentication, making wrong decisions (false positives) can lead to hijackers/spoofers getting in the system, but if MediaPipe misses too many small faces, our hijackers are omitted __hopefully__ in return.

 ## Lesson 2: MediaPipe is fast

-For the original image, MediaPipe took about 20 ms in average.
+For the original image, MediaPipe took about 20 ms on average.
 For the small image (100 faces), it took about 10-15 ms.
 And for the smallest image, it took about 7-8 ms.

-Since MediaPipe is not good at crowded scenes, then we can specualte that it will be used in scenarios with a few faces.
+Since MediaPipe is not good at crowded scenes, then we can speculate that it is used in scenarios with a few faces.
-In such scenarios, then 7-8ms/image, or 125FPS is not bad.
+In such scenarios, then 7-8ms/image, or 125 FPS is not bad.

 ## Conclusion
+MediaPipe is fast but works poorly in crowded scenes.
+From this observation, one recommendation is to only use it in one-person or few-people scenarios.

 The source code can be found at my [Github](https://github.com/wanted2/mediapipe-multi-faces).